do...while Loop in Java - Flowchart & Syntax (With Examples)

 What is do...while Loop in Java?

 The do...while loop in Java is also known as Exit Control Loop.
-It is used by Java Developers when they want that a block of code is executed at least once before checking the condition.
+It is used by Java Developers when they want a block of code to be executed at least once before checking the condition.
 After the execution, the specified condition is evaluated to decide whether the loop will be repeated or not.

 Flowchart of do...while loop in Java